sreynit02/TeamsFeed/README.md

 5. Immanuela Belaineh

 ## Problem statement:
-For over 50 years, FeedingKY has not collected enough detailed information from farmers, especially about their main crops.
-Feeding KY needs to reformat its existing database to track farmers' information to track where grant money is being spent.
+For over 50 years, FeedingKY has not collected enough detailed information from farmers, especially about their main crops and how much is being spent on those crops.
+Feeding KY needs to reformat its existing database to track farmers' information to track where grant money is being spent on certain crops.

 ## Goal
 Our goal is to create a database that can effectively use queries to give the user data about farmers, crops, and where grant money goes.